 Labour laws can be complicated for investors.
 Mauritius uses French and English law.

-Once you know which structures are best for your business return to the Board of Investment website.
+Once you know which structures are best for your business return to the Economic Development Board website.

 1. Click on the 'Registering a business and incorporating a company'